-This very delicious has been modified from Emily Bites.
-She has so many recipes to choose from it’s very hard to decide which one to choose.
-This recipe is very easy and can be modified in many way.
-Leaner ground beef will mean less points.
-Paired with a nice salad or vegetables will make this recipe go a long way.
-If just eating a big salad and half of a serving you can get away with 1 cup for 5 points.
+This very delicious recipe has been modified from Emily Bites.
+She has so many recipes to choose from, it’s very hard to decide which one to choose.
+This recipe is very easy and can be modified in many ways.
+Leaner ground beef will mean less points you could make this will extra lean turkey for zero points.
+Paired with a nice salad or vegetables would make this recipe go a long way.
 Visit www.emilybites.com for more recipe options.

 - 1 medium green bell pepper, diced

 - 1 tsp garlic powder

 - 1-1/2 cups water